Say What You Will About "Coming 2 America" — But At Least Lisa Is *Thriving*

 Advertisement

-Unlike the first film (which featured that show stopping pink wedding dress), we don’t have to wait until the final moments to see Lisa in wardrobe worthy of a queen.
-In Coming 2 America, Lisa wears lavish, beaded dresses and colorful headpieces with African influences in every scene.
-Oscar winning costume designer Ruth E. Carter, who also worked on Black Panther, designed the costumes for Coming 2 America, so it’s no surprise they pop on screen.
+Unlike the first film (which featured that show-stopping pink wedding dress), we don’t have to wait until the final moments to see Lisa in wardrobe worthy of a queen.
+In Coming 2 America, Lisa wears lavish, beaded dresses and colourful headpieces with African influences in every scene.
+Oscar-winning costume designer Ruth E. Carter, who also worked on Black Panther, designed the costumes for Coming 2 America, so it’s no surprise they pop on screen.
 Lisa has fully left behind her Queens look to shine as a member of the Zamunda royal family.

 Amid all the visual fanfare, the main storyline in Coming 2 America focuses on Akeem preparing his newly found son Lavelle (Jermaine Fowler) to take the throne.
 Although Akeem and Lisa’s eldest daughter Meeka (KiKi Layne) trained her entire life to inherit the crown from her father, she is forbidden because Zamunda law does not women to rule.
 Instead of protesting this outdated custom and supporting his daughter, Akeem simply shifts his focus to his newfound son.
 It's... not great.